OWIN-JS/OWIN-JS/Specification.md

 In the context of an HTTP/1.1 request, the name of the server to which the client is making a request is usually indicated in the Host header field-value of the request, although it might be specified using an absolute Request-URI (see RFC 2616, sections [5.1.2][27], [19.6.1.1][28]).

-In the context of an COAP request, the name of the server is usually given on startup.
+In the context of an COAP request or MQTT request, the name of the server is usually given on startup.

 A server MUST provide a value for the `"Host"` key in the request header dictionary.
 The format of the value MUST be "[:]".
 The value SHOULD be deduced by the host using the following steps: